parallelworks/dynamic-learning-rivers/examples/ModEx_reproducibility/README.md

-To explore the extent to which the site selection process of the ICON-ModEx approach helps train ML models, we decided to train ML models with the "best" and "worst" data and see if each series of ML models' scores improved more or less quickly relative to each other.
+To explore the extent to which the site selection process of the ICON-ModEx approach helps train ML models, we decided to train ML models with the "highest priority" (HP) and "lowest priority" (LP) data and see if each series of ML models' scores improved more or less quickly relative to each other.

 To ensure an apples-to-apples test, we want to ensure that the ML models are predicting on the same data set.
-So, we train a series of ML models with the best (worst) 100, 200, and 300 points.
-The data points not used by **either** the best and worst case ML model training then become the data used for assessing the model scores.
+So, we train a series of ML models with the HP (LP) 100, 200, and 300 points.
+The data points not used by **either** the HP and LP case ML model training then become the data used for assessing the model scores.

 To implement this, we will:
-1. Train each of the 6 ML model ensembles by setting the training data to a subset of the 100, 200, or 300 best or worst points.
+1. Train each of the 6 ML model ensembles by setting the training data to a subset of the 100, 200, or 300 HP or LP points.
 2. Reuse/reload each ML models and have it run a [score](https://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyRegressor.html#sklearn.dummy.DummyRegressor.score) on the unused "neutral" data.

-So, first, I need a list of "best" and "worst" sites.
+So, first, I need a list of HP and LP sites.
 Use the output from the Nov-2023-log10-DO-update-correct branch since this ML model was trained on all the available and corrected data.
 Copy that file here for archiving from ./scripts/post_01_output_ml_predict_avg.csv.